 Soya Milk – the classic choice

 Soya milk is a classic choice, its widespread availability making it one of the most popular plant-based milks.
-It works consistently well in hot drinks, and has a much lower impact on the environment, compared to cow's milk.
-Of all the non-dairy milks, soy milk is the most nutritionally similar to cow's milk.
-It is moderate in calories and is a good source of protein and calcium.
+It works consistently well in hot drinks, and has a much lower impact on the environment, compared to cow’s milk.
+Of all the non-dairy milks, soy milk is the most nutritionally similar to cow’s milk.
+It is moderate in calories and is a good source of protein and calcium, if enriched with calcium.

 Almond milk – rich in nutrients